-12. Given your answer to question 11, do you think that the effect of the pulley's mass on measurements of g can be used to explain any differences between your estimates for g in question 7, and the accepted value of 9.8039 m/s2?
+12. Given your answer to question 11, do you think the effect of the pulley's mass on measurements of g can be used to explain the differences between your estimates for g in question 7, and the accepted value of 9.80839 m/s ?
 (2 pts)